Context-Triggered Contingency Games for Strategic Multi-Agent Interaction: Conclusion

 \subsection{(Low-level) Contingency Games}

-A contingency game \cite{peters-2023-contingency} is a dynamic (or differential) game that takes multiple possible intents (i.e., discrete actions) $\Theta^{p}$ of players into account.
-The solution of a contingency game is obtained by solving a carefully constructed optimal control problem, determining the next input $u_{t+1}$ for the ego agent.
-In addition to predicting actions of other players, the optimal control formulation allows to include addition low-level objectives, such as collision avoidance, trajectory smoothness or energy consumption limitations.
+A contingency game \cite{peters-2023-contingency} is a dynamic game that takes multiple possible intents (i.e., discrete actions) $\Theta^{p}$ of players into account.
+The solution is obtained by solving a carefully constructed optimal control problem, determining the next input $u_{t+1}$ for the ego agent.
+In addition to predicting actions of other players, the formulation allows to include additional low-level objectives, such as collision avoidance, trajectory smoothness or energy consumption limitations.

 \begin{example}[Robot Contingency Game] Consider the top left context in Fig.~\ref{fig:robots_game} where $u_1,c_5, enter_c^1$ are true, i.e., the ego agent is in region $5$ and requested to enter region $1$, which is occupied by the environment agent.
-As both agents are not allowed to stay in $Q_1$ together, the ego agent has different optimal strategies, dependent on the movement of the environment agent.
+As both agents are not allowed to stay in $Q_1$ together, the ego agent has different optimal strategies, depending on the movement of the environment agent.
 If the environment agent stays in $Q_1$ (blue), $R_c$ should proceed towards $Q_4$ and then $Q_2$ to request $R_u$ to leave $Q_1$ (blue).
-If the environment agent is however already leaving $Q_2$ (red or green) the ago agent should proceed towards $Q_1$ (red or green), but not enter until the other agent has left.
-The resulting contingency game computes believes over the intents of the environment agent and computes a weighted blend of the resulting ego-agent trajectories to determine its next control input $u_{t+1}$. \end{example}
+If the environment agent is however already leaving $Q_2$ (red or green) the ego agent should proceed towards $Q_1$ (red or green), but not enter until the other agent has left.
+The resulting contingency game computes beliefs over the intents of the environment agent and computes a weighted blend of the resulting ego-agent trajectories to determine its next control input $u_{t+1}$. \end{example}